 Located just to the north of Milwaukee County, Ozaukee is the second-smallest county in the state and the least-populated county in the metropolitan area; however, it is a virtual treasure chest of historical sites and stunning lakefront landscapes that is also one of the more rapidly developing counties in the area.
 Mequon and Thiensville have become prime locations for residential developments because of their proximity to downtown Milwaukee.
 Ozaukee County is best known, however, for its many quaint towns, country inns, and octagonal barns.

 Stretching vertically along the Lake Michigan shoreline north of Milwaukee, Ozaukee County has kept its rich commercial heritage alive.
-Cedarburg’s Cedar Creek Settlement, a collection of more than 30 shops, boutiques and galleries housed in a restored woolen mill, is a major shopping attraction, drawing visitors from throughout the region.
+Cedarburg’s Cedar Creek Settlement, a collection of 25 shops, boutiques and galleries housed in a restored woolen mill, is a major shopping attraction, drawing visitors from throughout the region.
 Port Washington, the county’s first settlement, was once a major commercial fishing port and still boasts one of the area's finest marinas.
 It is also a manufacturing center, with several business parks located on the city's west side.
 Ozaukee County is rich in natural beauty.
 Harrington Beach State Park, located just north of Port Washington, is one of the most beautiful state parks in Wisconsin.
 The Ozaukee Interurban Trail is a converted 30-mile railroad right-of-way that is now used by walkers, joggers and cyclists to enjoy the outdoors.
 Whether you choose to live in Port Washington, historic Cedarburg or suburban Mequon, you’ll enjoy the pace of life here in Ozaukee County.